orendrasingh/Django-The-Easy-Way-Source-Code/readme.md

 # How to use this?

-In the book we create this project step-by-step but you can test the final product with the following commands.
+In the book we create this project step-by-step but you can test the final product like this:

 ## Windows